-Prince Philip was born on this day in 1921.
-Let's take a look at the late Duke of Edinburgh's life
+Prince Philip sadly passed away on April 9, 2021.
+We take a look back at the Duke of Edinburgh's incredible life.

 Prince Philip's early life